-Writing a letter to Santa Claus is a time-old Christmas tradition for children.
+Writing a letter to Santa Claus is a time-honored Christmas tradition for many children.
 Receiving a letter back from jolly ol' St. Nick reinforces the magic of the season, especially for kids whose belief may be fading.
-Make kids true believers by having a letter from Santa delivered that is officially postmarked from the North Pole.
+Make your kids true believers by having a letter delivered in an envelope addressed from Santa that is officially postmarked from the North Pole.

 Things You'll Need

 Order your letter and envelope addressed from Santa

 Order a Santa letter online.
 If you're pressed for time and/or don't want to risk having your child recognize Santa's handwriting as your own, one option is using Santa Mail, which can send personalized Santa letters to your child with the official postmark from the North Pole.
 They also offer certificates to award your child for making it onto Santa's "good list" in addition to other fun Santa-themed products that you can customize.